fballares/fballares.github.io/_posts/2020-06-10-Easily create markdown table from a spreadsheet.md

 ![markdown_table](/gallery/markdown_table.gif)

 Markdown is really great, I like it for many good reasons.
-This site is written in markdown.
-With any tool, there will be quirks that we have to deal with.
-For me, its working with tables in markdown (its inconvenient).
-My use-case is simple.
-How can I turn a simple table I have on a spreadsheet, and convert it to markdown for my note taking or blog post.
+This site is completely written in markdown.
+Just like with any tool though, there will be minor quirks that we have to deal with.
+For me, it's working with tables in markdown (it's really inconvenient).
+My use-case is very simple.
+I would like to easily convert a simple table I have on a spreadsheet and convert to markdown for note taking or blog post.
+With my script below, I'm able to copy a table from a spreadsheet and then paste it as a markdown table format.

-Here is a small script that I use:
+See below:

 ``` python
 # Load the modules required